 My most recent book is called The Phenomenology of Love and Reading .
 The book begins with what Jean-Luc Marion calls the erotic reduction - the assertion that love precedes both being and cognition.
 Accepting Marion's new phenomenological reduction, I suggest that reading literature can strengthen the development of love's habits by engaging us in acts of attention and empathy, and expanding our willingness to be overwhelmed.

-The negative implication of the link between reading and intersubjectivity is that if reading can move us toward love, it can also move us toward hate.
-In an effort to explore the relationship between narratives, empathy, and violence, I have also recently been writing about sympathetic outlaw figures in nineteenth-century literature, and in more recent texts, the contrasts between the portrayal of violence against civilians in literary fiction and in terrorist recruiting narratives.
+I have also recently written about sympathetic outlaw figures in nineteenth-century literature, and in more recent texts, the contrasts between the portrayal of violence against civilians in literary fiction and in terrorist recruiting narratives.
 Future projects will include a comparative study of narrative forms used to represent violent acts.

 The Phenomenology of Love and Reading .
 New York: Bloomsbury, 2016.

 Literature by the Working Class: English Autobiography, 1820-1848 .
 Amherst: Cambria, 2013.

 Intersections in Christianity and Critical Theory , ed.
 Basingstoke: Palgrave Macmillan, 2010.

 Refereed journal publications and Chapters

 "Byron´s Corsair and the Boundaries of Sympathy" Romantik: Journal for the Study of Romanticisms.
 6 (2017).